 All General and Home Improvement Contractors who work and do business in the state of Florida must have a license to do so issued by the governing authority.

-Along with licensing, a General Contractor and Home Improvement Contractor must have all the proper insurance coverage at all times.
-Liability, Workmen's Comp, and Disability.
-The information below will inform consumers of what is necessary by law to work as a General or Home Improvement Contractor.
-Professional Services Inc. is fully Licensed and Insured to handle your New York City & Nassau County construction project.
+Along with licensing, a General Contractor and/or Home Improvement Contractor must have all the proper insurance coverage at all times.
+Liability, and in some cases Workmen's Comp, and Disability.
+Professional Services Contracting is fully Licensed and Insured to handle your Pennsylvania construction project.

 The law defines home improvement as the construction, repair, replacement, remodeling, alteration, conversion, rehabilitation, renovation, modernization, improvement, or addition to any land or building, or that part of the land or building used or designed to be used as a residence or dwelling place.

 The home in home improvement refers to: